 Step 2: Calculate indirect costs

-FYI: We’re not saying you should charge your customers your monthly internet fee on top of each product sale.
+FYI: We’re not saying you should charge your customers your monthly internet bill on top of each product sale.
 Think of it as more of an overall consideration when designing your pricing strategy.

 Step 3: Add up fixed costs